13.5 Centimeters To Inches

 • Q: Can I use an online converter for this type of calculation?

 A: Yes, numerous online converters are available.
-However, it's beneficial to understand the underlying principles so you can perform the conversion manually when needed and understand the limitations of any approximation involved.
+That said, it's beneficial to understand the underlying principles so you can perform the conversion manually when needed and understand the limitations of any approximation involved.

 • Q: What if I need to convert inches to centimeters?